godotengine/godot-docs/tutorials/engine/pausing_games.rst

 Pause?
 ------

-In most games, it is always desirable to, at some point, interrupt the game to do something else.
-Be it taking a break, to changing options.
+In most games it is desirable to, at some point, interrupt the game to do something else, such as taking a break or changing options.
 However this is not as simple as it seems.
 The game might be stopped, but it might be desirable that some menus and animations continue working.

-Implementing a fine-grained control for what can be paused (and what not) is a lot of work, so a simple framework for pausing is provided in Godot.
+Implementing a fine-grained control for what can be paused (and what can not) is a lot of work, so a simple framework for pausing is provided in Godot.